 In 1618, following disputes between the then Governor Sir John Payton and the Bailiff, Jean Hérault, the Privy Council ruled that ‘the Bailiff shall in the cohue (court) and seat of justice and likewise in the assembly of the States, take the seat of precedence as formerly, and that in all other places and assemblies the Governor take place and precedence which is due unto him as Governor, without further question’.

-The present Bailiff of Jersey is Sir Michael Birt.
-He became a member of the States in 1994 when he was sworn in as HM Attorney General.
-He was sworn in as Deputy Bailiff in February 2000 and took his oath of office as Bailiff on 9 July 2009.
-He was knighted by Her Majesty The Queen in the Birthday Honours of 2012.
+The current Bailiff, Mr. William James Bailhache, became a member of the States in February 2000 when he was sworn in as HM Attorney General.
+He was sworn in as Deputy Bailiff in November 2009 and took his oath of office as Bailiff on 29th January 2015.